rostikrode/108-leonard-website/README.md

 * replace all document instances with ref
   * Carousel.js mostly done (2 more nav-subnav-items left)
   * all other pages
+* back btn messes with the titles on mobile
 * Full site styling
 * more info on and program cms popup
 * form